klarman-cell-observatory/STAG-Seq/README.md

 The complete pipeline, including the WDL workflow, Docker environment, and detailed, step-by-step instructions for execution, is available in the `scripts` directory of this repository.
 Please refer to the `README.md` file within that folder for the full data processing guide.

+The STAG-seq DNA modality was processed using the commercial MissionBio Tapestri pipeline (v3) on their web portal, which performs cell calling and GATK-based genotyping.
+All reference and amplicon panel files used for this analysis will be available on GEO upon publication.

 ---

 ## 📊 Analysis Notebooks for Paper Figures